-Polyurethane is one of the most diverse plastics used to manufacture both small, flexible parts and hard plastic parts.
+Polyurethane is one of the most diverse materials used to manufacture both small, flexible parts and hard plastic parts.
 This versatility makes it the perfect material for a wide variety of commercial and industrial molding applications, from automotive products to commercial insulation and consumer goods.

+However, polyurethane is both sticky and aggressive, making it challenging to remove cured polyurethane from mold surfaces since it builds up over time.
 In extreme cases, parts can become stuck inside the mold.
 Efforts to remove stuck parts can cause irreparable damage to the mold, resulting in lost production and expensive mold replacement.

 If you struggle with cured polyurethane buildup in your molding operation, read on for our best tips to remove cured polyurethane and prevent heavy buildup in the future.
 These methods work best when working with aluminum, steel, or other metal molds and tooling.